JesusKris/JesusKris/README.md

 - ⚡ Favorite quote: **"Hard work beats talent when talent doesn't work hard"**
 # Technologies
-*Most of my projects are not publicly available due to them being the property of [kood/Jõhvi](https://kood.tech/).
+*Most of my projects are not publicly available due to them being a property of [kood/Jõhvi](https://kood.tech/).
 If you want to see them, request access.
 Thanks!*

 ## Proficient